Rights and Responsibilities

 As adults, our students have the right to choose whether or not they work with the Disability Services office.
 If a student with a disability does not want to work with our office or fails to follow the procedures required to receive an accommodation, that accommodation will not be given.

-Responsibility of the Disability Service Office
+Responsibility of the Office of Disability Services (ODS)

-- Receive and facilitate requests for reasonable accommodations.
+- Receive and facilitate requests for accommodations.

 - Provide resources and referrals to campus and community services.